IBM/predict-insurance-charges-with-autoai/README.md

 ![experimentSettings](https://media.github.ibm.com/user/79254/files/4e63ac00-8fbc-11ea-842d-7107de2fed13)

 * Next, let's explore the AutoAI settings to see what you can customize when running your experiment.
-Click on `Experiment settings.` First, you will see the `data source` tab, which will let you omit certain columns from your experiment.
-We have chosen to leave all columns.
+Click on `Experiment settings.` First, you see the `data source` tab, which lets you omit certain columns from your experiment.
+You choose to leave all columns.
 You can also select the training data split.
 It defaults to 85% training data.
 The data source tab also shows which metric you
 optimize for.
-For our regression, it is RMSE (Root Mean Squared Error), and for other types of experiments, such as Binary Classification, AutoAI defaults to Accuracy.
+For the regression, it is RMSE (Root Mean Squared Error), and for other types of experiments, such as Binary Classification, AutoAI defaults to Accuracy.
 Either way, you can change the metric from this tab depending on your use case.

 * Click on the `Prediction` tab from within the `Experiment settings`.
-There you can select from Binary Classification, Regression, and Multiclass Classificaiton.
+There you can select from Binary Classification, Regression, and Multiclass Classification.

 * Lastly, you can see the `Runtime` tab from the `Experiment settings` this shows you other experiment details you may want to change depending on your use case.